Data Center Terms

 The HBA is the intelligent hardware residing on the host server which controls the transfer of data between the host and the target storage device.

-Is a computer or device in a network which stores not only data but applications as well for other client machines to access online, effectively “hosting” these.
+Is a computer or device in a network that stores not only data but applications as well for other client machines to access online, effectively “hosting” these.

 A drive within a RAID setup which takes over automatically the functions and rebuilds the data if one of the hard drives within the RAID array fails.
 Once the failed hard drive is replaced it replicates the data back to this new drive and resumes its function as a spare.